Ling0212/qm2-group4-research-project/Website/Data Analysis & Visualization - Summary data analysis.md

 After you finish this, could you please send me the excel file with two summary statistics tables?
 I’d like to adjust the table design.
 Thank you!

+>> in case we want to present the data of one country differently for ex, we could use boxplots

 please do this on Python and put the lines of code as a link at the bottom of this page, see how this sample did it https://jingxue19.wixsite.com/team9/methodology